AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_testing.md

   <img width="713" height="70" alt="Screenshot 2026-09-05 160808" src="https://github.com/user-attachments/assets/dd568746-3487-4338-8add-5e6add8e129f" />

-- As expected only **amaljp** has **rw** access the ssh keys stored on the server.
+- As expected only **amaljp** has **rw** access to the ssh keys stored on the server.
 Every other user and group has no access.
-This helps reduce the chance of viewing or editing the keys by random users that aren't admins.
+This helps reduce the chance of random users that are admins from editing and viewing the keys.

 ## User home directories
 - The permissions of the user home directories was checked by executing: